dvarrui/libro-de-actividades/actividades/sistemas.2/monitorizar/icinga-opensuse-windows.md

 Calling a plugin using the SSH protocol to execute a plugin on the remote server fetching its return code and output.
 The by_ssh command object is part of the built-in templates and requires the check_by_ssh check plugin which is available in the Monitoring Plugins package.

-> NOTA: En el directorio `/usr/lib/nagios/plugins/`, tenemos muchos check commands para usar.
+> En el directorio `/usr/lib/nagios/plugins/`, tenemos muchos "check commands" para usar.
+>
+> Por ejemplo probar lo siguiente:
+> * `/usr/lib/nagios/plugins/check_ssh IP`

 ## 5.2 Cliente GNULinux